Hugh Grant Running for Political Office? ‘I Have Thought About It’

 The 58-year-old actor knows his way around politics after being on the forefront of the battle against British tabloids that regularly bugged his and other celebrities’ phones.
 His anti-hacking campaign uncovered cozy relationships that elected officials had with press barons, including Rupert Murdoch.

-He even as an campaign slogan.
+He even has an campaign slogan.
 “My main slogan would be, ‘I Don’t Want to Be Reelected.’
-It seems to me that the desire to be reelected or be career politician poisons everything,” Grant said.
+It seems to me that the desire to be reelected or be a career politician poisons everything,” Grant said.

 While Grant says he “gets incandescently angry” watching today’s political news, the chances of him actually running are pretty slim.
 “My cupboards are full of skeletons,” he said, laughing.
 “There’s so much muckraking that could go on.
 I could take it.
 I’ve been taking it now for a long time, but I’m not sure I want my family to suffer that.
 It’s not really about me.
 It’s about my family.”
-(In a twist of events, Grant has become friends with many of the men who hacked him after they flipped and became some of his closest allies—they’re even invited to his yearly birthday party thrown by the Grant-funded not-for-profit Hacked Off Campaign.)
+(In a twist of events, Grant has become friends with many of the men who hacked him — they’re even invited to his yearly birthday party thrown by the Grant-funded not-for-profit Hacked Off Campaign.)

 The only votes Grant is looking for these days are those for an Emmy.
-He’s nominated for the first time for his work as the late British politician Jeremy Pope in Amazon’s “A Very English Scandal.”
-Thorpe was a Liberal Member of Parliament in the 1960s when he began an affair with a 21-year-old stable boy, who apparently threatened to expose their relationship after Thorpe broke things off and refused to continue paying his rent.
+He’s nominated for the first time for his work as the late British politician Jeremy Thorpe in Amazon’s “A Very English Scandal.”
+Thorpe was a liberal member of Parliament in the 1960s when he began an affair with a 21-year-old stable boy, who apparently threatened to expose their relationship after Thorpe broke things off and refused to continue paying his rent.
 Thorpe was eventually put on trial, but found not guilty, for conspiring to have his former lover killed.

 “To me one of the most English things about it is that it’s just so amateur-ish,” Grant said.
 “This man is trying to kill another man or trying to take a hit out on another man.
 If he was American, he’d get it done properly.”